iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nes PPM AG, Convergence Part I.md

 \end{aligned}
 $$

+This algorithm is a type of Generic APG algorithm.

 #### **Notations**
 Use the notation $\Delta_k = h(z_{k + 1}) - h(\bar x)$ to describe the optimality gap.